Volkswagen Type 2 (T3): History

-1986 model year models received revisions including a rev counter/tachometer, more fabric choices, redesigned air conditioning, enlarged water-cooled engine with a more advanced engine management system, and redesigned transmissions.
-Exterior changes included rectangular headlights (on selected models), and different paint options.
+1986 model year revisions include a tachometer, more fabric choices, redesigned air conditioning, enlarged water-cooled engine with a more advanced engine management system, and redesigned transmissions.
+Exterior changes include rectangular headlights (on selected models), and different paint options.
 Alloy wheels and larger fiberglass bumpers with trim along the rocker panels were optional (standard on Hannover and Wolfsburg Edition vans).
-For 1990 and 1991 model years, a "Carat" trim level was available which included all available options except the Westfalia conversion and Syncro.
+For the 1990 and 1991 model years, a "Carat" trim level was available which included all available options except the Westfalia conversion and Syncro.

 Some 1979 through 1981 models received 6 welded-in metal slats covering the engine ventilation passages behind the rear windows.
 All later models had black plastic 16-slat covers that slotted in at the top and screwed down at the bottom.

 During the 1980s, the U.S. Army and Air Force in Germany used T3s as administrative (non-tactical) vehicles.
 In military use, the vehicle's nomenclature was "Light Truck, Commercial".